hosein2398/PhoneCode/README.md

 Returns : `number`

 **isCodeOf** (parameter : `number`)
-Description : return name of a country which has the phone code.
+Description : returns name of a country which has the phone code.
 Returns `string`